The honest version of Laravel vs Node.js

 | Predictability of cost | Opinions reduce scope creep | Flexibility can widen scope |

 Most startup MVPs score higher for Laravel on six of ten rows.
 Most real-time or streaming products score higher for Node.js on six of ten.
-The edge cases are where the business context matters most.
+The edge cases are where business context matters most.

 When Laravel wins

 CRUD-heavy applications.
-Any product that is fundamentally about users filling in forms, reading records, and getting reports.
+Any product that is fundamentally users filling in forms, reading records, and getting reports.
 HR tools, CRMs, invoicing, ticketing, lead management, marketplaces, e-commerce, bookings.
 Laravel's Eloquent ORM and Filament admin cut the time to a working app in half.

 When Node.js wins